 LIWP provides opportunities for job creation, job training and related economic benefits.
 LIWP providers have partnered with local Workforce Investment Boards; directly hired workers from disadvantaged and low-income communities; and given preference to subcontractors from the communities served.
-GRID Alternatives Bay Area has piloted a new type of training which gives job seekers an opportunity to gain skills before hiring commences for the Richmond Port Community Solar Project construction, which is scheduled for 2020.
+GRID Alternatives Bay Area has piloted a new type of training which gives job seekers an opportunity to gain skills.
 GRID partnered with the veterans' organization Swords to Plowshares to provide five days of intensive training for five veteran participants.
 Participants were also able to attend a private GRID job fair.
 Following an initial introduction at the job fair, one participant secured a position as a solar site auditor with a Sacramento area company, where he will be responsible for creating site plans.
 DECARBONIZING BUILDINGS